 Students can choose from an array of specialisations to suit their own interests and needs.
 The DVE programmes offer two levels of awards, Certificate of Vocational Education (CVE) and Diploma of Vocational Education (DVE).
 It normally takes three years for a school leaver from Secondary 3 to Secondary 5 to acquire the DVE award.

 Diverse Choices for Different Interests and Needs

-Programmes are designed to cope with development of a wide variety of growth industries, such as beauty care and hairdressing, electrical and mechanical services, automobile, business, fashion, jewellery, watch and clock, print media and hotel industries.
+Programmes are designed to cope with development of a wide variety of industries, such as beauty care and hairdressing, electrical and mechanical services, automobile, information technology, business, fashion, jewellery, watch and clock, print media and hotel industries.

 To better equip students’ technical skills in different industries, the medium of instruction and assessments for some modules is in Chinese.

 The programmes are designed with dual objectives, preparing students for further studies as well as employment.
 Holders of Diploma of Vocational Education (DVE) are considered having met the general entrance requirements of Higher Diploma programmes (not applicable to programmes with specific entrance requirements).
 DVE students may also consider taking the optional module “Mathematics 3E: Mathematics for Further Studies” for the eligibility to apply for VTC’s Higher Diploma Programmes which require Level 2 or above in HKDSE Mathematics as one of their general entry requirements.